 - Homeschool exception: the coach or advisor of a homeschool team will be vetted and approved by the NHSEB Executive Committee.

-Regional qualifying ethics bowls may use these cases to determine which team will represent their local region at the 2019 National High School Ethics Bowl.
-The study questions do not necessarily include the questions moderators will ask teams during the competition.
-The study questions are designed to guide teams in thinking more deeply about the issues at hand.
+Regional qualifying ethics bowls may use the 2019-2020 Regional Case Set to determine which team will represent their local region at the 2020 National High School Ethics Bowl.
+The study questions do not necessarily include the questions moderators will ask teams during the competition–they are designed to guide teams in thinking more deeply about the issues at hand.

 Submissions should follow the general format for ethics bowl cases: a scenario, between 400 and 800 words long, that highlights a clear moral issue; is appropriate for high school students; and is written in a way that encourages civil discourse.
 The scenario should be framed so the central issue is clearly ethical and not simply or primarily legal or professional.
 You can search our archives of previous ethics bowl cases for guidance.